bstadie/bstadie.github.io/_pages/about.md

 adaptability, exploration, and generalization.
 I want to close this gap by creating algorithms that learn to iteratively generalize from past experience.
-Most of my work falls under the umbrella of
+Most of my work falls under the umbrellas of
 [meta learning](https://arxiv.org/pdf/1803.01118.pdf),
 [exploration](https://arxiv.org/pdf/1507.00814.pdf), and
 [imitation learning](https://arxiv.org/abs/1703.01703).